×

 The 25 to 34 age group is characterized by a proactive approach towards family planning, leading to its dominance in the infertility market.
 Often, individuals in this bracket are more open to seeking help and exploring options such as IVF or fertility preservation.
 Meanwhile, the 35 to 44 age group is emerging rapidly due to demographic shifts and late marriages, which have increased their vulnerability to infertility.
 This segment often includes women facing age-related fertility decline, compelling a significant portion to seek treatments, thus boosting overall market growth and the demand for innovative reproductive technologies.

-By Technology: Assisted Reproductive Technology (Largest) vs. Surgical Procedures (Fastest-Growing)
+By Assisted Reproductive Technology: Cryopreservation (Largest) vs. Preimplantation Genetic Testing (Fastest-Growing)

 Get more detailed insights about Infertility Market Research Report – Forecast to 2035